mariiapasichna/Lesson24/README.md

-## Task:
+## REST service:

+Simple REST service for practice with Hibernate.
 Implement a full set of CRUD operations for user in JSON format with saving to H2 database:
 - create;
 - delete;
 - update;